 As part of the 2021 walk and bike audit report for Henry Ford Elementary School, one of the top priority areas for improvement was the Kentucky Street and Massachusetts Avenue intersection.
 The intersection, located one block east of Henry Ford Elementary School, has wide crossings with faded crosswalks on two legs and unmarked crossings on the others.
 In 2022, the City received a grant from the San Mateo County Office of Education to complete the design for quick-build improvements to enhance safety for students and their parents who walk or bike to Henry Ford Elementary School.
 The project will construct quick-build curb extensions with delineators, three high-visibility yellow crosswalks, and green bike lanes through the intersection of Kentucky Street and Massachusetts Avenue.
 The project includes public art designs in the curb extensions to increase visibility of quick-build treatments and enhance pedestrian comfort.

-7. San Mateo Downtown Parking Garage Pedestrian Safety Project

-Sponsor: City of San Mateo Requested Phases: CON Recommended Phases: Not Recommended Total Score: 65.5 Requested Funding: \$820,662 Recommended Award: \$0
+7. San Mateo Downtown Parking Garage Pedestrian Safety Project Sponsor: City of San Mateo Total Score: 65.5 Requested Phases: CON Recommended Phases: Not Recommended Recommended Recommended Award: \$0 Project Description:

 The City of San Mateo led a study to assess conditions near downtown parking garage entrances and exits to identify pedestrian safety challenges.
 Many of the parking garages have walls along the driveways extending to the sidewalk, resulting in limited site visibility for pedestrians on the sidewalk and exiting vehicles.
 Existing pedestrian pathways were observed to be too narrow, providing little protection from moving vehicles.
-Additionally, the parking garages lacked typical safety and security features like signage with parking garage operating hours, security cameras, and vertical clearance fixtures, which are not currently present at all garages.
+Additionally, some of the parking garages lacked typical safety and security features like signage with parking garage operating hours, security cameras, and vertical clearance fixtures.
 This project will construct pedestrian safety improvements at three City-owned parking garages: Main Street Parking Garage, Central Parking Garage, and 2nd and El Camino Parking Garage.
 These improvements will address site-specific safety deficiencies at each facility to enhance pedestrian safety in Downtown San Mateo for all ages and abilities.
-Improvements include audible and visual pedestrian and vehicle warning devices, physical separation for pedestrian pathways, speed cushions, and updating signage and pavement markings to MUTCD standards.

-Please note, the evaluation committee recommended not funding improvements related to the parking garages and focus limited available funding toward other roadway safety projects that may be higher impact.

-8. Pacifica Schools Mid-block Crosswalk Safety Improvements

-Sponsor: City of Pacifica Total Score: 64.0 Requested Phases: CON Requested Funding: \$234,080 Recommended Phases: CON Recommended Award: \$200,000 - C/CAG Measure M SRTS Funding
+Improvements include audible and visual pedestrian and vehicle warning devices, physical separation for pedestrian pathways, speed cushions, and updating signage and pavement markings to standards set forth in the federal Manual on Uniform Traffic Control Devices.
+Please note, the evaluation committee recommended not funding improvements related to the parking garages and focusing limited available funding toward other roadway safety projects that may be higher impact.
+8. Pacifica Schools Mid-block Crosswalk Safety Improvements Sponsor: City of Pacifica Total Score: 64.0 Requested Phases: CON Recommended Phases: CON Recommended Phases: CON Recommended Award: \$200,000 - C/CAG Measure M SRTS Funding Project Description:

-Pacifica's 2020 Bicycle and Pedestrian Plan identified high priority mid-block, unsignalized crossings on major roads in front of schools or senior housing that needed to be enhanced to improve safety and comfort of the most vulnerable roadway users in the City.
+Pacifica's 2020 Bicycle and Pedestrian Plan identified high-priority, mid-block, unsignalized crossings on major roads in front of schools or senior housing that needed to be enhanced to improve safety and comfort of the most vulnerable roadway users in the City.
 At many of the identified locations, drivers are currently driving through mid-block crosswalks without stopping and are often distracted.
 The project will construct crosswalk improvements including rectangular rapid flashing beacons (RRFBs) and other minor striping and signage improvements at eight locations, primarily at mid-block crossings near schools or senior centers.
-Improvements to lines of sight, flashing lights to grab drivers' attention, and increased signage and striping will all help to allow these crosswalks to be safer for their respective users.

-9. Occidental Avenue Bike and Ped Improvement and Traffic Calming Project

-Sponsor: City of Burlingame Requested Phases: PS&E, CON Recommended Phases: PS&E, CON Total Score: 63.3 Requested Funding: \$435,000 Recommended Award: \$435,000
+Improvements to lines of sight, flashing lights to grab drivers' attention, and increased signage and striping will all help to make these crosswalks safer for their respective users.
+9. Occidental Avenue Bike and Ped Improvement and Traffic Calming Project Sponsor: City of Burlingame Total Score: 63.3 Requested Phases: PS&E, CON Recommended Phases: PS&E, CON Recommended Award: \$435,000 Project Description: